The main durability page (not the internals page) is the Journaling page.

 Foo *foo; getDur().writing(thing)->bar = something; int *x; getDur().writingInt(x) += 3; DiskLoc &loc; loc.writing() = newLoc; void *p; unsigned len; memcpy( getDur().writingPtr(p,len), src, len );

-Try to declare intent on as small a region as possible.
-That way less information is journalled.
+Try to declare intent on as small a region as possible to reduce the amount of information journalled.
 For example:

 BigStruct *b; dur::writing(b)->x = 3; // less efficient *dur::writing(&b->x) = 3; // more efficient

-However, there is some overhead for each intent declaration, so if many members of a struct will be written, it is likely better to just declare intent on the whole struct.
+However, because of overhead for each intent declaration, if many members of a struct will be written, it may be better to just declare intent on the whole struct.

 jstests/dur/ contains tests for durability.